microsoft/WinObjC-Samples/Scenarios/Radial Control/README.md

   #endif

 ```
-### Add a New Menu Item to the Radial Controller Tool
+### Adding a New Menu Item to the Radial Controller Tool

-First, you need to add a property to the view controller that will represent the radial controller.
+To interact with the radial controller you first need to add a property to the view controller of your app that will allow you to access it.
 In C++ wheel input devices are represented by the [RadialController](https://msdn.microsoft.com/library/windows/apps/windows.ui.input.radialcontroller) class.
 However, as you build using Objective-C projections, you will notice that the standard naming scheme for these objects has been modified to match Objective-C conventions, where classes are prefixed with the letters that constitute their containing namespace:

 - **Windows.UI.Input.RadialController** becomes **WUIRadialController**